The Black Cannabis Equity Initiative hosted a virtual webinar Friday to reflect on the passage of NJ Cannabis legalization last Thursday.

 Rudder noted NJWeedman, Lefty Grimes of Sativa Cross, and Jim Miller of CMMNJ led early NJ cannabis legalization efforts before others became involved.

-“I’m humbled by this recognition,” Rudder said regarding the award he was presented with by Black Cannabis.
+“I’m humbled by this recognition,” Rudder said.

 “I am so thrilled we got to the other side of legalization,” Rudder said.